apereo/cas/cas-server-documentation/installation/Webflow-Customization.md

 and keep track of this state on the client in an encrypted form to remove the need for session cleanup, termination and replication.

 Default encryption strategy controlled via the `loginFlowStateTranscoder` component is using the 128-bit AES in CBC ciphering mode with compression turned on.
-These settings can be controlled via the following settings defined in the `cas.properties` file:
+These settings can be controlled via the following settings defined in the `application.properties` file:

 ```properties
 # cas.webflow.cipher.alg=AES